qiangliu-sd/Windows11-self-signed-certificate/README.md

 signtool sign /td sha256 /fd sha256 /tr $tstamp_url /f $ql_pfx /p $pfx_pwd $f_2sign
 ```
-The exe file, SolarLunarConvert.exe, will be signed.
+The dll file, solarLunar.dll, will be signed (Check the file: Properties > Digital signatures).

 ### Note:
 1. For exe and dll in my GitHub packages, you can download **qLiu_Github_cert.pfx** and import into your machine.